 Are you feeling stress this holiday season?

 During the holidays, we often set impossible standards and place unrealistic demands on ourselves in an attempt to provide and enjoy the perfect season.
 Rather than enjoy, however, we feel stress about the shopping, the spending, holiday events, and pleasing others.
-Here are some tips to help you de-stress and find the joy in the holiday season:
+When we are feeling the most overwhelmed, it is a good time to reflect and adopt strategies to use all year long to help us manage these feelings and demands on our time and energy.
+Here are some tips to help you de-stress:

 - Prioritize.
 Decide what is really important.
 Before the holidays, reflect on your priorities for the season and what you want to happen for you and your family.
 Decide what really needs to be done and what is just superficial.